Enlargement of the eurozone: Exchange-rate regime for EU members

 The chart below provides a full historical summary of exchange-rate regimes for EU members since the European Monetary System with its Exchange Rate Mechanism and the related new common currency ECU was born on 13 March 1979.
 The euro replaced the ECU 1:1 at the exchange rate markets, on 1 January 1999.
 During 1979–1999, the German mark functioned as a de facto anchor for the ECU, meaning there was only a minor difference between pegging a currency against ECU and pegging it against the German mark.

 Future enlargements

 The 1992 Maastricht Treaty obliged EU member states to join the eurozone once they meet the convergence criteria.
 The only member state not covered by these provisions is Denmark (and formerly the United Kingdom before it withdrew from the EU), who when the euro was agreed to negotiated a treaty opt-out from the requirement to join.
 All member states who joined the EU after 1992 have committed - as part of the terms of their Treaty of Accession to join the EU - to adopt the euro as soon as they meet the criteria.

-Bulgaria

-Since the launch of the euro in 1999, the Bulgarian lev has been pegged to the euro at a fixed rate of €1 = BGN 1.95583, first through a strictly managed currency board, and then as part of ERM II.
-Bulgaria applied to join ERM II on 30 April 2020, and joined on 10 July.
-It became a member of the European banking union via a close cooperation agreement on 1 October.

-In the 2024 annual assessment report, Bulgaria complied with four out of the five economic convergence criteria for euro adoption, failing to meet the inflation criteria and thus being unable to join the eurozone on the 1 January 2025 target date.
-It was projected that the inflation criteria would be met by the end of 2024.
-In February 2025, the country requested off-cycle convergence reports be prepared by the European Commission and the European Central Bank to assess the country's readiness.
-The conclusions of these reports, published on 4 June 2025, was that Bulgaria complied with the euro convergence criteria.
-On 8 July 2025, the Council of the European Union approved Bulgaria to join the eurozone effective 1 January 2026.

-The design of the euro coins was chosen by the Bulgarian National Bank in November 2023, and approved by the Council of the EU in February 2024.
-Minting of the coins in necessary quantities will begin shortly after the Council of the EU approves Bulgaria to adopt the euro, so that they can be circulated starting from the date of euro introduction in Bulgaria.

-An April 2025 Eurobarometer poll, showed that 45% of Bulgarians favour adoption of the euro in Bulgaria, while 53% were against and 2% are neutral.